Site icon Outdoor Gearzine "Outdoor Gearzine"

 Durability ★★★★★ ★★★★☆ ★★☆☆☆ ★★★★☆ ★★★★☆ ★★★☆☆

-material 33% polyester, 22% cotton, 15% unspecified fiber (deocell), 14% nylon, 13% wool, 3% polyurethane Nylon, unclassified fibers (paper), etc.
+material 33% polyester, 22% cotton, 15% non-designated fiber (Deocel), 14% nylon, 13% wool, 3% polyurethane Nylon, unclassified fibers (paper), others

-• Inner surface: Unspecified fiber (washi), silk
+• Inner surface: Non-specified fiber (washi paper), silk

-Merino wool, nylon, polyester, polyurethane Polyester, cotton, etc. Cotton, polyester, nylon, polyurethane
+Merino wool, nylon, polyester, polyurethane Polyester, cotton, etc Cotton, polyester, nylon, polyurethane

 Next page: Go to detailed reviews of each item